dimajix/flowman/docs/concepts/entities.md

 Flowman is a *data build tool* which uses a declarative syntax to specify, what needs to be built.
 The main difference to classical build tools like `make`, `maven` is that Flowman builds *data* instead of *applications* or *libraries*.
-Flowman borrows many features from classical build tools, like support for [build phases](lifecycle.md), automatic dependency detection, clean console output and more.
+Flowman borrows many features from classical build tools, like support for [build phases](lifecycle.md), automatic dependency detection, clean console output, and more.

 But how can we instruct Flowman to build data?
 The input and output data is specified in declarative yaml files together with all transformations applied along the way from reading to writing data.
 At the core of these yaml